Summary

 Trigger: a set of actions that are performed automatically by StaffSavvy when something happens.

-Event: one of the things that happens that can ‘fire’ a trigger.
-E.g. An event might be a staff member completing a training stage.
+Event: Something that happens that can ‘fire’ a trigger.
+For example, an Event might involve a staff member completing a training stage.

 Action: something the system needs to do when the event happens.
 E.g. sending an email

-Triggers are extremely flexible ways to automate your workflow including basic changes to staff accounts.
+Triggers are extremely flexible ways to automate your workflow, making simple and useful changes to staff accounts.

-The image above shows the Triggers list; this is where all of your triggers will be shown.
-This is found under System > Manage Triggers.
+The image above shows the Triggers list, which is where all of your triggers will be shown.
+It is found under System > Manage Triggers.

 You can add a trigger under the Actions menu.

-Once you have a trigger, you will see a list as per the image above that gives you access to Edit triggers, edit actions and copy the trigger.
+Once you have a trigger, you will see a list, as in the image above, that gives you access to edit triggers, edit actions, and copy the trigger.

-Each trigger can be either On or Off.
-You can set up triggers as needed and turn them on as needed by using the option shown next to its current status.
+Each trigger can be either on or off.
+You can set up triggers and turn them on as needed by using the option shown next to their current status.

 Trigger Setup

-The Trigger has a title and notes field, which helps you keep track of what each of the triggers are being used for.
-In the example above, the trigger is automatically changing a staff member’s skills when they successfully completed enough shifts.
+The Trigger has a title and notes field, which helps you keep track of what each trigger is being used for.
+In the example above, the trigger automatically changes a staff member’s skills when they successfully complete enough shifts.

 The “Triggered when…” drop-down chooses the ‘event’ that will start the trigger running.
 Depending on the type of event, you will also be shown some additional options.
 In the example above, the event allows you to set the number of occurrences over a number of days.
 So it might be 3 successful shifts over 14 days or 10 shifts within 90 days.